paultrue/documentation/content/en/partners/getting-started-service-providers.md

   - [Embeddable Graphs API][91]
   - [Embeddable Graphs with Template Variables][92]

-#### Setting up Service Level Objectives (SLOs)
+#### Setting up service-level objectives

 As a service provider it is a good idea to continually present the quality and level of your services to your clients in a transparent way.
-Service Level Objectives (SLOs) are a great way to monitor and visualize the service quality on behalf of your clients, and also help your clients implement service level-based reporting internally.
+Service-level objectives (SLOs) are a great way to monitor and visualize the service quality on behalf of your clients, and also help your clients implement service level-based reporting internally.

 The following material might be helpful for you when setting up and managing SLOs:
 - To get started, we recommend [Service Level Objectives 101: Establishing Effective SLOs][93] (Blog).